You may have come here looking for one of my other projects, or what I am up to right now.

 1 Research interests

-I’m a statistician and musician from Australia.
+I’m a statistician and musician based in Melbourne, Australia.
 Musician should be clear.
 Statistician, though, what’s that?
-A statistician is the exact same thing as a data scientist or machine learning researcher, but on average snarkier.
+A statistician is the exact same thing as a data scientist or machine learning researcher, but on average about one standard deviation snarkier.

-My speciality is the application of statistical inference to AI Safety and the process of scientific discovery, especially in geospatial settings.
-My methods of interest include Bayesian neural nets, sparse coding, Gaussian processes, sequential Monte Carlo methods, factor graphs, Scientific machine learning… actually quite a lot of stuff.
+My specialty is the application of statistical inference to AI Safety and the process of scientific discovery, especially in geospatial settings.
+My methods of interest include Bayesian neural nets, sparse coding, Gaussian processes, sequential Monte Carlo methods, factor graphs, scientific machine learning… actually quite a lot of stuff.

 1.1 Publications